Generate CI pipelines

 Custom templates

-For use cases beyond CI pipelines, the template custom command renders any Go template with full access to the project context.
+For use cases beyond CI pipelines, the template custom command renders any Go template with full access to the project

 Template context